Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Snowman

 - Added a third spell called "Imbue" which imbues the player's sword with ice.
-- Increased the number of snowstorm ticks from **2** to **3**.
+- Increased snowstorm ticks from **2** to **3**.
 - The snowball's "Frozen" effect is now canceled by fire damage.

 Soldier

 - Grenade radius increased from **2** to **3**
-- Grenades now consider line of sight when damaging enemies.
+- Grenades now consider line-of-sight when damaging enemies.

 Sonic

 - Reduced engineer block stun duration from **200** to **40** ticks
 - Sonic Boom now stuns nearby enemies for **40** ticks.
-- Sonic Boom collision knockback and collision recoil adds instead of setting the new velocity.
+- Sonic Boom’s collision knockback and collision recoil add to the hit target’s velocity.

 Spider

 - There is now a cooldown if a cobweb trap item is destroyed for whatever reason.
 - Deployed cobwebs no longer stack.
-- Cobweb cooldown now starts as soon as the cobweb trap is triggered instead of when the duration ends.
+- The cobweb cooldown starts when the cobweb trap is triggered instead of when the duration ends.
 - Cobweb traps items now last **1200** ticks before despawning.

 Spy

 - Any melee attack while the player is cloaked now is considered a "Sneak Attack" (Previously it was just if the player attacked with the sneak attack sword)
 - If the player gets a sneak attack kill while invisible, the cloak ability cooldown is refreshed by **50%**.
-- Spy's "Didn't see you there" achievement now only requires the player to kill an enemy cloaked spy instead of also requiring the damage type to be a sneak attack.
+- Spy's "Didn't see you there" achievement now only requires the player to kill an enemy-cloaked spy instead of requiring the damage type to be a sneak attack.

 Vitalist